Izelscorner/BowlingChallenge/readme.md

 Beta version is completed,

 TBD: The player gets additional rolls in the last frame: one additional for a spare after the second roll or two extra rolls for a strike.
-TBD: Add Dynamic max number of Pins as a scope variable (it will enable to make 12 pin game and other games as well.)
 ## Cross Browser Testing

 Tested on Chrome , Firefox and Safari.